anton-k/haskell-wushu-panda/01-pomodoro/README.md

   pb <- newProgressBar defStyle 10 (Progress 0 seconds ())
 ```

-we wait for so many seconds.
+We wait for so many seconds.
 The function `replicateM_` executes the procedure
 so many times.
-In our case each time wwe wait for a second and increment the timer.
+In our case each time we wait for a second and increment the timer.

 ```haskell
   replicateM_ seconds (step pb)